-What else should I say about "The Night he came home"?; every horror enthusiasts can safely say that this is one of the best, the finest, the most unbeatable piece of film there is.
-While I did saw this film late in my life, Friday the 13th and its kins beating it as the first slasher films I get to watch, I am still overwhelmed by this film's originality, staple nature and surprisingly scary attributes, respected it for the "deeds" it has done (unintentionally) in the name of horror.
-Halloween is no longer just a "cult classic", it's a classic itself and no other title out there, or "remake" (if that's what you call them, Rob) can outdo the damages this film had created for the world, and the billions and billions of titles made in its name (though, hardly ever met the standards).
+What else should I say about "The Night he came home"?
+Every horror enthusiasts can safely say that this is one of the best, finest, most unbeatable piece of film there is.
+While I did saw this film late in my life (Friday the 13th and its kin beating it as the first slasher films I get to watch), I am still overwhelmed by this film's original staple nature and surprisingly scary attributes, respected it for the "deeds" it has done (unintentionally) in the name of horror.
+Halloween is no longer just a "cult classic".
+It is a classic and no other title out there (or "remake", if that's what you call it, Rob) can outdo the damage this film created for the world and the billions and billions of titles made in its name.

 So let's get started!

-15 years institutionalized, his psychiatrist, Dr. Samuel Loomis, drives to Smiths Grove to check up on Myers, who's in a state of catanoia, refusing to speak or move from where he is.
-Loomis sees the evil in Myer's eyes, the Devil's eyes as he calls them, and fears of the brewing darkness inside him might spark anytime.
-But that night in 1978, much to Loomis' surprise, Myers had moved, causing a situation to distract Loomis and his assistant before attacking his car, and escaping with it.
+Fifteen years institutionalized, his psychiatrist, Dr. Samuel Loomis, drives to Smiths Grove to check up on Myers who has devolved into a state of catanoia, refusing to speak or move from where he is.
+Loomis sees the evil in Myer's eyes, the Devil's eyes as he calls them, and he fears of the brewing darkness inside him might spark anytime.
+But that one night in 1978, much to Loomis' surprise, Myers moved, causing a situation to distract Loomis and his assistant before attacking his car and escaping with it.
 Now loose, Micheal Myers, The Shape, is free once again, returning to Haddonfield to continue his spree.

 1 female knifed to death

 1 female strangled and then had her neck slit with knife